Energy Products Trading

 - Man-made disasters and natural disasters such as hurricanes, floods, and oil spills can all influence the price of oil and the world supply of oil inventory.

 - Currency strength: Most Energy products are priced in USD, and thus it would be wise to monitor the dollar index in order to better forecast the price dynamics.

 For new and experienced traders interested in trading energies and oil, AvaTrade has many additional services and benefits to help you get started.
 Educational tools, including our Trading For Beginners articles and Autochartist – the Automated Technical Analysis tool sending you daily updates are in place to help you succeed.
 Copy trading platforms including Zulu Trade and Duplitrade.
-Customer service 24/5 and dedicated account managers for any questions you may have, and you can now chat directly with them from our new AvaTradeGO app anytime.
+Professional customer service and dedicated account managers for any questions you may have, and you can now chat directly with them from our new AvaTradeGO app anytime.